 Contact A DWI Defense Lawyer In New Jersey

-The attorneys at Levow DWI Law have undergone the same training that police officers receive in standardized field sobriety testing, from the same governmental organization, the National Highway Traffic Safety Administration.
+The attorneys at Levow DWI Law, P.C. have undergone the same training that police officers receive in standardized field sobriety testing, from the same governmental organization, the National Highway Traffic Safety Administration.
 Evan Levow himself is qualified as a roadside exercise Instructor by the NHTSA, one of only five lawyers in the state to share that distinction.
 We know when mistakes have been made.